crispab/crisp-dna/index.md

 Acknowledgements
 ------------------------------

-What’s described on the following pages are values we’ve held for a long-time; they just didn’t have anywhere to be expressed until Product Space came along.
+What’s described on the following pages are values we’ve held for a long-time; they just didn’t have anywhere to be expressed until Organa came along.

 What we found when we sat down to articulate and express who we are, how we work, how we want to be, and how we want our company to be, we realised there are others out there who feel the same way.